 Will a Wasp Leave On Its Own?

 A wasp will leave on its own without you scaring it away.
 However, this can only happen in certain conditions.
 First, a wasp will leave an area if there is no source of food.
-Second, wasps don’t usually stay long in dark areas.
-They are known to be attracted to bright lights, and they will get bored if the lights are off.
+Second, wasps don’t usually stay long in dark areas as they are known to be attracted to bright lights.

 Do Wasps Hate Apple Cider Vinegar?

-Wasps don’t hate apple cider vinegar.
-In fact, they are very attracted to its sweet scent.
-However, you can use it to trap and kill them.
+No, in fact, they are very attracted to its sweet scent.
+As such, you can use apple cider vinegar to trap and kill them.
 Simply pour a few drops of dish soap into it, and stir the mixture gently.
 Then, place it near the wasp nest.
 Once the wasps land on the trap, they will slowly be suffocated and die.

 Can White Vinegar Repel Wasps?

-White vinegar can repel wasps and ants.
+Yes.
 Unlike apple cider vinegar, it has a stronger sour scent, which is why wasps hate its smell so much.
 Simply mix it thoroughly with an equal amount of water, and spray it around your house.
-However, this mixture doesn’t kill wasps.
-It can only keep them away for a while.
+However, this mixture doesn’t kill wasps—it can only keep them away for a while.

 Does Coffee Kill Wasps?